AleOnori98/MicroGridsPy_Doc/docs/source/example.rst

 Grid Connection
 ------------------------------

-In contrast to the basic example run previously discussed, here an alternative scenario within MicroGridsPy.
-This time, it's activated the more realistic Mixed-Integer Linear Programming (MILP) formulation and enable grid connection starting from year 10 to examine the impact on the simulation results.
+Moving away from the basic example previously discussed, this scenario within MicroGridsPy presents a different configuration where grid connection is enabled starting from year 10.
+This adjustment aims to explore its influence on the simulation results, offering insights into how integrating with the grid from a specific year affects the overall energy strategy.

-- **MILP Formulation**: Enabled to capture binary decisions and more detailed system behavior.
 - **Grid Connection**: Activated, allowing the microgrid to interact with the main electrical grid. starting from year 10

-.. note:: The switch to MILP and the inclusion of grid interaction are likely to result in a different optimal solution, showcasing the versatility of MicroGridsPy in adapting to various operational and economic conditions.

 Below is a carousel gallery depicting the outcomes of this alternative simulation run.
-The images illustrate how the introduction of MILP and grid connectivity can influence dispatch strategies, investment decisions, and the overall economics of the microgrid.
+The images illustrate how the introduction of grid connectivity can influence dispatch strategies, investment decisions, and the overall economics of the microgrid.

 .. raw:: html